-The Head Office of the AMUSF has been based in High Wycombe, Bucks since July 2011.
+The Head Office of the AMUSF is based in Saunderton, Buckinghamshire having moved from central High Wycombe in 2015 following its move from Cardiff in 2011.
 The Manager of the Association is Richard Ranklin, ably supported by Susan Tyler and the membership-elected Board of Directors.

 History of the AMUSF